munificent/craftinginterpreters/book/closures.md

 definitely separate variables for each call.
 So this prints "1" then "2".

-If a language has a higher-level iterator-based looping structure like `foreach` in C#, Java's "enhanced for", `for-of` in JavaScript, `for-in` in Dart, etc. then I think it's natural to the reader to have each iteration create a new variable.
+If a language has a higher-level iterator-based looping structure like `foreach` in C#, Java's "enhanced for", `for-of` in JavaScript, `for-in` in Dart, etc., then I think it's natural to the reader to have each iteration create a new variable.
 The code *looks* like a new variable because the loop header looks like a variable declaration.
 And there's no increment expression that looks like it's mutating that variable to advance to the next step.

-If you dig around StackOverflow and other places, you find evidence that this is what users expect because they are very surprised when they *don't* get it.
+If you dig around StackOverflow and other places, you find evidence that this is what users expect, because they are very surprised when they *don't* get it.
 In particular, C# originally did *not* create a new loop variable for each iteration of a `foreach` loop.
 This was such a frequent source of user confusion that they took the very rare step of shipping a breaking change to the language.